demartinomariano/Accepting-unsatisfactory-internship-offers-under-pressure-factors/README.md

 A model-based exploration of the consequences on Italian students

 ## Authors
-Lorenzo Barrocu
+Lorenzo Barrocu,
-Andrea Belletti
+Andrea Belletti,
-Mariano De Martino
+Mariano De Martino,
-Francesco Palluda
+Francesco Palluda,
-Simone Vittorio Percoco
+Simone Vittorio Percoco.

 ## Abstract
 This repository contains the research project titled "Accepting Unsatisfactory Internship Offers Under Pressure Factors.
 A Model-based Exploration of the Consequences on Italian Students."
 The study examines how compulsory internships and low-quality offers affect Italian students' motivation, satisfaction, and retention in the workplace.